davidarchanjo/spring-boot-reactive-crud-rest/README.md

    ```

 - Functional-based
-   * Exposes a route for returning a single resource:
+   * Exposing a route for returning a single resource:
    ```java
    @Bean
    public RouterFunction<ServerResponse> getClientById() {